Aureuma/GitKat/docs/commands.md

 ## gk rewrite

-Rewrite commit metadata and/or blob content using git-filter-repo.
+Rewrite commit metadata and/or blob content using the Rust gitoxide (gix) rewriter.
 See the rewrite guide for details.

 ```sh
 gk rewrite -m olddomain.com:newdomain.com --ignore-case --preserve-case